s4236569/physgap/README.md

 All the remaining files are simply used for transforming content into webfiles.
 In otherwords the www directy is a function of all the other files.
-The reason for this is that its much easy to write
+The reason for this is that its much easy to write and maintain

 ```markdown